 Water element colors are black, charcoal, and dark blue to invite in wisdom.

-Wood element colors like blues, greens, and teals are healing and support growth.
+Wood element colors like blues, greens, and teals are support growth.

 Fire element colors like red and fiery orange invoke passion and romance.